Harlington Locomotive Society: History

-The local area had many engineering companies (or companies employing engineers) including HMV, later EMI, the Aeolian Company's Factory and Fairey Aviation and the engineering facilities of Heathrow Airport are near at hand.
+The local area had many engineering companies (or companies employing engineers) including the Gramophone Company (later a division of EMI), the Aeolian Company's Factory and Fairey Aviation and the engineering facilities of Heathrow Airport are near at hand.
 These companies provided an extensive potential membership base that has provided a willing and expert membership.
 Most of the surrounding land has been developed as relatively low cost housing, and the HLS pays deference to the history of the local area, before urbanisation, one of market gardens and orchards, serving London, whilst finding a novel use as a leisure facility.

 Publicity

 Coverage in the specialist railway and children's press is longstanding, and Arthur Mee's Children's Newspaper carried a long article about the railway in the 1950s.